For Trump, indictment in Stormy Daniels case is just the tip of the iceberg

 Judge Howell also ruled last month that Trump lawyer M. Evan Corcoran must sit for questioning before the Washington grand jury investigating the handling of classified documents.
 His testimony before the grand jury, which took place on March 24, lasted over three hours.

-As with the all the cases in which Trump faces indictment, the former president's associates and staffers are being compelled to provide potential evidence against him.
+As with all the cases in which Trump faces indictment, the former president’s associates and staffers are being compelled to provide potential evidence against him.
 To date, dozens of Mar-a-Lago staff members have appeared before the grand jury.

-Members of the U.S. Secret Service detail assigned to protect Trump have also been called to testify, Fox News reported Monday.
+Members of the Secret Service detail assigned to protect Trump have also been called to testify, Fox News reported Monday.

 FOX News is told multiple U.S. Secret Service agents connected to Former President Donald Trump have been subpoenaed & are expected to testify before the D.C. grand jury likely on Friday.
 The grand jury appearances are related to the Special Counsel Jack Smith probe into the…